LCSB-BioCore/COBREXA.jl/docs/src/advanced/1_variants.md

 that is being run on each variant -- in this case, we find an optimal steady state of each of the variants, and check out the biomass production rate at that state.
-In this particular case, we are checking what will be the effect of disabling CO2 transport and O2 transport in the cells.
+In this particular case, we are checking what will be the effect of disabling combinations of CO2 transport and O2 transport in the cells.
 For that, we get the following result:
 ```
-3-element Vector{Float64}:
+4-element Vector{Float64}:
- 0.8739215022674809
+ 0.8739215022678488
  0.46166961413944896
- 0.21166294973372796
+ 0.21166294973372135
+ 0.21114065173865518
 ```

-The numbers are the biomass production rates for all variants.
+The numbers are the biomass production rates for the specified variants.
 We can see that disabling O2 transport really does not help the organism much.

 ## Variant specification

-In the above example, we have specified 3 variants, thus the analysis returned 3 different results that correspond with the specifications.
+In the above example, we have specified 4 variants, thus the analysis returned 4 different results that correspond with the specifications.
 Let us have a look at the precise format of the specification and result.

-Importantly, the `variants` argument is of type `Array{Vector{Any}}`, meaning that it can be array of any dimensionality that contains vectors.
-Each of the vectors specifies precisely one variants, possibly with more modifications applied to the model in sequence.
+Importantly, the `variants` argument is of type `Array{Vector{Any}}`, meaning that it can be an array of any dimensionality that contains vectors.
+Each of the vectors specifies precisely one variant, possibly with more modifications applied to the model in sequence.

 For example: